isomerpages/moe-evergreenpri/_our-processes-and-programmes/Science Department.md

 We are committed to providing our students with a holistic education that prepares them for challenges in the future.
 Our Applied Learning Programme (ALP) is designed to cultivate a deep understanding of sustainability principles and empower our students to become agents of positive change in their communities.

-Our P4 students were involved in the Reduce Carbon Footprint Programme.
+Our P4 students are involved in the Reduce Carbon Footprint Programme.
 Students actively engage in various activities aimed at reducing their environmental impact.
 Using the Design Thinking Approach, students explore strategies to make sustainable choices in their daily lives and inspire others to do the same.
 Our students participated in energy-saving initiatives such as optimising energy usage in classrooms and common areas.
 They also learn about renewable energy sources and how they can contribute to a greener future.

 ![](/images/Department%20Photos/Science/science%20dept%202023%203.jpg)